flipzoid82/KangarooBanking/README.md

-How to set up the KangarooBanking Webapp
+How to set up the KangarooBanking Web App

 1. Install XAMPP (Windows) or MAMP (Mac)
 2. Download the KangarooBanking root folder